A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

-Need help with widgets?
-We have written a detailed article about configuring widgets.
-Go here to learn more about this:
+Need more help with widgets?
+Go here for a detailed article about configuring widgets:

-If you have added many links, the Links Manager plugin allows you to easily administer these with filter, search, and sort functions.
+If you have loads of links, the Link Manager plugin lets you easily administer these with sort, search, and filter functions.

-To sort links, hover your mouse over the title of the column you want to sort and click on the little triangle displayed next to the column title …
+To sort links, hover your mouse cursor over the title of the column you want to sort and click on the little black triangle displayed next to the column title …

 You can also search and filter links in the Link Categories page.
 Use the ‘Search Link Categories’ button to find link categories, or click on the category links in the ‘Links’ column …

-(searching and filtering links in the Link Categories screen)
+(Search and filter links in the Link Categories screen)

-This brings up a list of all links grouped under a specific link category …
+This displays a list of all links listed for a specific link category …

 (Links filtered by link category)